Code-Institute-Submissions/ms1_d_r_plastering/README.md

 This required me to decide how best the content should be displayed on smaller devices.
 I ensured to keep the 'user' at the heart of any design choices.
 Making decisions on content order was important, as less content is viewable on smaller screen sizes without the need to scroll.
 To ensure engagement was maintained and users are able to find key content quickly, some content was shifted or even removed on smaller screens, using responsive design.

-## Changes In Functionality / Design
+## Changes In Functionality and Design

 It was decided that the 'get a quote' form was to be different from the contact us form.
 As they serve two different purposes.
 I have since decided to use a modal for the pop up form (Get a Quote), as opposed to the contact form originally developed using wireframes.